TrivadisPF/platys-modern-data-platform/README.md

 # Platform Stack: `modern-data-platform` - v1.17.1

-This Platform Stack defines the set of services for a Modern Data Platform that can be used with the [Platys](http://github.com/trivadispf/platys) platform generator.
-Make sure to [install](https://github.com/TrivadisPF/platys/blob/master/documentation/install.md)  the `platys` CLI first, before you continue.
+This platform stack outlines the services included in a Modern Data Platform, which can be generated using the [Platys](http://github.com/trivadispf/platys) platform generator.
+Ensure that the Platys CLI is [installed](https://github.com/TrivadisPF/platys/blob/master/documentation/install.md)  before proceeding.

 ## Which services can I use?

-The following services are provisioned as part of the Modern Data Platform:
+The Modern Data Platform allows for the selective provisioning of the following services:

 ![Alt Image Text](./documentation/images/modern-data-platform-overview.png "Modern Data Platform Overview")